 Both outcomes are tracked and reported on as part of the Analytics Builder, so you can fully analyze the results.

-If you're new to working with survey bots, before you can begin building them, the feature must be enabled in Conversation Builder by LivePerson.
+Before you can begin building survey bots, the feature must be enabled in Conversation Builder by LivePerson.
 Please contact your LivePerson account representative to enable this feature.

 - Log into Conversation Builder.